 Perhaps the most exciting accomplishment for a Mt.
 SAC student is to graduate.
 To ensure that your graduation proceeds in the smoothest possible manner, become familiar with the following steps:

 - Track your degree and academic progress online!.

 - Completely fill out a Graduation Petition form and submit it by the deadline for the semester in which you plan to graduate.

 - If you are seeking to substitute a course completed at another school or one course for another, you need to petition for a variance with the appropriate department/division.

 - All transcripts from other colleges or universities must be either included with the petition or on file in the Admissions Office.

 - Submit or mail the petition to the Admissions Office.

 What Happens to My Petition After I Turn It In?

 It usually takes at least three months from the end of the semester for the student to receive the diploma via U.S. mail.
-Diplomas are mailed to the address on file with the college.
-If you have moved recently, please contact the Admissions Office to update your address information.
+Degree/Certificates are mailed to the address on file with the college.
+If you have moved recently, please log in to my.mtsac.edu and update your mailing address.